Yangian: Classical representation theory

-G.I.
-Olshansky and I.Cherednik discovered that the Yangian of gl_{N} is closely related with the branching properties of irreducible finite-dimensional representations of general linear algebras.
-In particular, the classical Gelfand–Tsetlin construction of a basis in the space of such a representation has a natural interpretation in the language of Yangians, studied by M.Nazarov and V.Tarasov.
-Olshansky, Nazarov and Molev later discovered a generalization of this theory to other classical Lie algebras, based on the twisted Yangian.
+Grigori I. Olshansky and Ivan Cherednik discovered that the Yangian of gl_{N} is closely related with the branching properties of irreducible finite-dimensional representations of general linear algebras.
+In particular, the classical Gelfand–Tsetlin construction of a basis in the space of such a representation has a natural interpretation in the language of Yangians, studied by Maxim Nazarov and Vitaly Tarasov.
+Later Olshansky, Nazarov and Alexander Molev discovered a generalization of this theory to other classical Lie algebras, based on the twisted Yangian.

 Physics

 The Yangian appears as a symmetry group in different models in physics.

 Yangian appears as a symmetry group of one-dimensional exactly solvable models such as spin chains, Hubbard model and in models of one-dimensional relativistic quantum field theory.

-The most famous occurrence is in planar supersymmetric Yang–Mills theory in four dimensions, where Yangian structures appear on the level of symmetries of operators, and scattering amplitude as was discovered by Drummond, Henn and Plefka.
+The most famous occurrence is in planar supersymmetric Yang–Mills theory in four dimensions, where Yangian structures appear on the level of symmetries of operators, and scattering amplitude as was discovered by James M. Drummond, Johannes Henn and Jan Plefka.